About Us

 The OCC is a growing collaborative of prevention organizations, coalitions, and individual leaders who have integrated the One Choice prevention message into their own prevention initiatives.
 Join the OCC today to contribute to our work!

-The Institute for Behavior and Health published original analyses of youth substance use behavior using nationally representative samples of data from the National Survey on Drug Use and Health (NSDUH) and Monitoring the Future (MTF):
+The Institute for Behavior and Health published original analyses of youth substance use behavior using nationally representative samples of data from the National Survey on Drug Use and Health (NSDUH) and Monitoring the Future (MTF).

 • Using NSDUH data, we showed that for youth aged 12-17, the use of any one substance (alcohol, marijuana, cigarettes) increased the risk of using the other two substances and other illicit drugs.
 Similarly, not using any single substance dramatically reduced the risk of using other substances.
 Hence, for youth, substance use is closely connected - regardless of order of initiation.